 The south coast beach resorts are ground zero for mass tourism but that leaves a big wide open space for the rest of us to explore chilled-out, under the radar beaches, idyllic rural landscapes and have real cultural encounters.

 The reality is you can have a stretch of fine white sand all to yourself and scamper through rainforests and rice paddy fields without encountering another western face all day long.
-Just check out these options for real Bali escapism.
+Just check out these Bali hidden gems.

 The Great Lakes of Bedugal